Mortal Kombat (2011 video game): Critical reception

 The PlayStation Vita version of the game was also well received.
 Dan Ryckert of Game Informer called it "the most complete version of Mortal Kombat available," while Brett Zeidler of Destructoid hailed it as "a perfect example of keeping the best graphical fidelity possible and including an already astronomical amount of content."
 According to Walton, "despite a few control issues" regarding tag team combos, "Mortal Kombat on the Vita is every bit the great and gruesome fighter as its console counterparts."
 Steven Hopper of IGN recommended this "great port" for those who did not play the original release enough.

-The PC version of Mortal Kombat: Komplete Edition was well-received despite being released two years later than the console versions; the PC version received an 81/100 score on Metacritic.
+The PC version of Mortal Kombat: Komplete Edition was well-received despite being released two years after the console versions; the PC version received an 81/100 score on Metacritic.
 In August 2013, questioned about the sales performance of the Windows version of the game, Boon tweeted that it was "WAY, WAY above expectations".